Block fees: Frequently asked questions

 - Is LAO still paying for DNA applications?

-- There will be no block fee for DNA applications for cases that remain within the block fees program.
+There will be no block fee for DNA applications for cases that remain within the block fees program.
 Recent case law and legislative developments have decreased the likelihood of success for challenges to post-conviction court orders for the taking of DNA samples.
-On the tariff side, LAO will continue to fund counsel to respond to DNA applications for the time being, although that policy is undergoing review in light of recent developments.
+On the tariff side, LAO ceased to fund counsel to respond to DNA applications in July 2019.

 - Will LAO continue to pay Northern Incentives and the Guaranteed Daily Rate?